DaiSijie/Nonogramer/README.md

 2. Double click on Nonogramer.jar.
 3. Alternatively, run ```java -jar <path/to/jar>```on your favorite terminal.

-A simple Android App to interact with [Voronoi diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram) in an interactive manner.
-Move your finger and observe the optimal partition evolve in real time!

-## How to Run
-Since 2024, the app is no longer featured on Google playstore (that was too much work to maintain).
-Still, you can get the APK directly from this repo and run it on your phone.

 ## Code Highlights

 See the parser class for some basic computer vision algorithm and stream decoding.